 The City Botanic Gardens playground is great for all ages.
 There are lots of sensory activities included for all ages, such as spinning hand objects, clear shapes to look through, and a sand play area with little diggers to sit and dig in the sand.
 There are climbing objects for little ones and tall musical chimes that can have two kids at any one time playing a melody.
 A circle of ten speaker tubes has been set up for children to listen and speak through, and to encourage social interaction.
 All the standard equipment, including multiple one and two person see-saws and spinning seats, a four swing set, including one baby swing and one for all abilities, help to make this a truly fun space in the CBD for Brisbane Kids to play in.
 Teamed with multiple large green spaces for children to run around in or kick a ball, there are plenty of options for self-paced play.

-This park is designed to enable people of all ages and abilities to gain access and to participate in a range of play activities.
-The playground and pathways provides accessibility to children and people in wheelchairs.
-The fully accessible toilet facilities also have a ceiling hoist for people with disabilities and a drinking fountain that is wheel chair accessible.
+This park is designed to enable people of all ages and abilities to gain access and participate in various play activities.
+The playground and pathways provide accessibility to children and people in wheelchairs.
+The fully accessible toilet facilities also have a ceiling hoist for people with disabilities and a drinking fountain that is wheelchair accessible.

 The digger scoops in the sand play area cater to people of all abilities, especially since one has no seat to allow use by a person in a wheelchair.
-The accessible springer enables children to transfer from a wheelchair onto the spring toy with less difficulty, and there is a swing that is able to be used by people of all abilities.
+The accessible springer enables children to transfer from a wheelchair onto the spring toy with less difficulty, and there is a swing that people of all abilities can use.

-The playground additionally offers a quiet zone with sculptures for children to escape the noisy active play areas, which can be beneficial for children with sensory difficulties.
+The playground additionally offers a quiet zone with sculptures for children to escape the noisy active play areas, which can benefit children with sensory difficulties.